-- To introduce the students the customary and classical concept of what constitutes a Hindu joint family, and how the family property is viewed and dealt with. - To thoroughly acquaint the students with the distribution of the property of a Hindu male or female who dies intestate, leaving behind property. - To acquaint the students with how the property of an intestate of a Hanafi or Sunni Muslim and Shiya is dealt with under customary Muslim law. - To make the students familiar with the provisions of the Indian Succession Act which deals with all the matters regarding execution of wills and is also a secular law. - This course aims to explore and critical principles relating to contemporary issues and nurture within the students the ability to draft on family law matters.
+- The purpose of this unit is to introduce the students the customary and classical concept of what constitutes a Hindu joint family, and how the family property is viewed and dealt with. - The objective is to thoroughly acquaint the students with the distribution of the property of a Hindu male or female who dies intestate, leaving behind property. - The purpose is to acquaint the students with how the property of an intestate of a Hanafi or Sunni Muslim and Shia is dealt with under customary Muslim law. - The aim is to make the students familiar with the provisions of the Indian Succession Act which deals with all the matters regarding execution of wills and is also a secular law - To familiarise the student with the law relating to wakfs.

-Hindu Joint Family - Mitakshara and Dayabhaga Schools, Karta, Hindu Joint Family.
-Alienation of separate and ancestral property, debts - The doctrine of son's pious obligation.
+Mitakshara and Dayabhaga Schools, Karta, Hindu Joint Family.
+Alienation of separate and ancestral property, Partition, Debts - The Doctrine of Son's Pious Obligation.

-The Hindu Succession Act 1956 - Coparcener's Interest.
+Coparcener's Interest.
 Theory of Notional Partition.
 The A.P.
 Amendment, Class-I Heirs.
-The Hindu, Women's Right to Property Act, 1937.
+The Hindu Women's Right to Property Act, 1937.
 The Doctrine of Limited Estate - Stridhana.
-Disqualifications for Inheritance.
+Disqualifications for Inheritance, 2005 amendments.

-Succession under Muslim Law - General Principles - Hanafi law.
+General Principles, disqualifications,- Hanafi law.
 Doctrine of Radd and Doctrine of Aul - Shia law of Inheritance.

-Testamentary Succession - The Law of Wills in accordance to Indian Succession Act.
+The Law of Wills in accordance to Indian Succession Act.